Hambantota Lighthouse

 History

 The lighthouse was constructed in 1926 (McCall, 1999).
-It was operational until the light is extinguished in 1977 (National Geospatial-intelligence Agency, 2005).
+It was operational until the light was extinguished in 1977 (National Geospatial Intelligence Agency, 2005).
+The Trinity House Engineering Company was responsible for the construction.

-Tower
+The Tower

-The lighthouse at Towerhill road in Hambantota town west No. 09 village situated in Grama Niladhari Division, Hambantota in the Divisional Secretary’s Division, Hambantota is an archaeological protected monument, declared by a government gazette notification published on 24 March 2016.
+The lighthouse at Towerhill Road in Hambantota town west No. 09 village situated in Grama Niladhari Division, Hambantota in the Divisional Secretary’s Division, Hambantota is an archaeological protected monument, declared by a government gazette notification published on 24 March 2016.

 References